Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Floquet dynamics

-In Floquet systems, where systems are driven periodically, energy conservation law is broken.
-Specifically, we consider a simple model derived from the free-fermion chain: We prepare a randomly filled product state with a filling factor $\nu$ and evolve the state periodically \bea \ket{\Psi(t)} = (e^{-i\hat{H}_B}e^{-i\hat{H}_0})^{t/2}\ket{\Psi(0)}, \eea where $\hat{H}_0$ and $\hat{H}_B$ are defined in Eq.~\eqref{eq::fh0} and Eq.~\eqref{eq::fhB}.
-The state is evolved for a long time and the steady-state value of $\delta N^2$ is computed as a function of $\mu_0$.
-The results for different systems sizes are shown in Fig.~\ref{fig6}(a).
-Even when the absolute value of chemical potential $\mu_0$ is as high as $20$, the charge fluctuation remains extensive, indicating the disappearance of the charge-frozen phase.
+We first consider the free-fermion case, where $\hat{H}_0$ and $\hat{H}_B$ are defined in Eqs.~\eqref{eq::fh0} and \eqref{eq::fhB}.
+The initial state is a randomly filled product state with a filling factor $\nu$, which is evolved to long times.
+The steady-state value of $\delta N^2$ is then computed as a function of $\mu_0$.
+The results for $f=1$ and $f=4$ are shown in Figs. \ref{r_fig6}(a) and \ref{r_fig6}(b).
+For small $f$ ($f=1$), the charge fluctuation remains extensive, indicating the disappearance of the charge-frozen phase.
+By contrast, at large $f$ ($f=4$), we observe a phase transition similar to that found under Hamiltonian dynamics.